Hazard Assessment for Wildfire - Machine Learning Approach (ECLIPS dataset)#

 ).

-# Make sure that path configuration is appropriate for example dataset
+# Make sure that path configuration is appropriate for the example dataset

 assert areaname == "Catalonia"